JRaviLab/amRdata/README.md

     retrieveMetadata()
     retrieveGenomes()
+    genomeList()

 If the BV-BRC CLI is used instead of the default API, BV-BRC metadata is cached automatically using `BiocFileCache` to speed up subsequent CLI-based queries.

-The package interfaces with BV-BRC (Bacterial and Viral Bioinformatics Resource Center) to access bacterial genome sequences and antimicrobial susceptibility testing data either using API/FTP or the BV-BRC CLI in a Docker container for accessibility:
+The package interfaces with BV-BRC to access bacterial genome sequences and antimicrobial susceptibility testing data either using API/FTP or the BV-BRC CLI in a Docker container for accessibility:

 - Query isolate metadata with flexible filtering
 - Download genome files (`.fna`, `.faa`, `.gff`)